remotion-dev/remotion/packages/docs/docs/lambda/estimateprice.md

 ### `durationInMiliseconds`

-The estimated total execution duration in miliseconds.
+The estimated total execution duration in miliseconds of all Lambdas combined.
 See the top of this page for a guide on how to approximate the duration.

+### `architecture`

+The architecture of the deployed Lambda (either `arm64` or `x86_64`).

+### `lambdasInvoked`

+The number of lambdas that were invoked in the rendering process.

+### `diskSizeInMb`

+The amount of disk space allocated in megabytes.

 ## Return value